skylineos/clsp-videojs-plugin/DEVELOPERS.md

 * hot reload?
 * hash in filenames via webpack?
 * when switching tabs, if a videojs player hasn't played the clsp stream yet, we get the following error: `Uncaught (in promise) TypeError: Cannot read property 'trigger' of undefined`

-From 0.14

 * decouple the MSE abstraction by creating separate mediasource and sourcebuffer abstractions
 * improve metrics
 * improve memory management
-* implement destroy method for all classes
-* fix destroy logic
 * improve error handling